-I asked Peter Smith from the Franklin Bee Club, what is an easy to create new queens and colonies?
-This is how Peter does hive splitting with great success.
+I asked Peter Smith from the Franklin Bee Club how to split a beehive.
+Here is Peter’s method of creating new queens and colonies which he has great success with.
 Thanks Peter for sharing this information.

-This is a great way to split a hive and getting the bees to naturally breed their own queen, which is readily accepted and also a good way of preventing swarms when done in early spring.
+This is a great way to split a Beehive and get the bees to naturally breed their own queen, which is readily accepted and also a good way of preventing swarms when done in early spring.
 This article will show you how to split a Beehive.

 - A strong colony in two full sized brood boxes, with about nine frames of brood.